VVER: VVER-1000

-When first built the VVER design was intended to be operational for 35 years.
+When first built, the VVER design was intended to be operational for 35 years.
 A mid-life major overhaul including a complete replacement of critical parts such as fuel and control rod channels was thought necessary after that.

 Since RBMK reactors specified a major replacement programme at 35 years designers originally decided this needed to happen in the VVER type as well, although they are of more robust design than the RBMK type.
 Most of Russia's VVER plants are now reaching and passing the 35 year mark.
 More recent design studies have allowed for an extension of lifetime up to 50 years with replacement of equipment.
 New VVERs will be nameplated with the extended lifetime.

 In 2010 the oldest VVER-1000, at Novovoronezh, was shut down for modernization to extend its operating life for an additional 20 years; the first to undergo such an operating life extension.
 The work includes the modernization of management, protection and emergency systems, and improvement of security and radiation safety systems.

 In 2018 Rosatom announced it had developed a thermal annealing technique for reactor pressure vessels which ameliorates radiation damage and extends service life by between 15 and 30 years.
 This had been demonstrated on unit 1 of the Balakovo Nuclear Power Plant.

 VVER-1200

 The VVER-1200 (or NPP-2006 or AES-2006) is an evolution of the VVER-1000 being offered for domestic and export use.

 The reactor design has been refined to optimize fuel efficiency.

-Specifications include a $1,200 per kW overnight construction cost, 54 month planned construction time, a 60 year design lifetime at 90% capacity factor, and requiring about 35% fewer operational personnel than the VVER-1000.
+Specifications include a $1,200 per kW overnight construction cost, requiring about 35% fewer operational personnel than the VVER-1000.
 The VVER-1200 has a gross and net thermal efficiency of 37.5% and 34.8%.
 The VVER 1200 will produce 1,198 MWe of power.

+VVER-1200 has a 60 years design lifetime with the possibility of extension by 20 years.